 For individuals with diabetes or those at risk of developing the condition, green moong sprouts offer a natural way to help regulate their blood sugar levels.

-While promising, more human studies are needed.
+While promising, more human studies are needed to confirm these effects.

 7. Liver-Protecting Properties